-- 80% of laboratories: "only slight" variation in reference interval limits. - 20 % of laboratories, a substantial variation was evident, - Statistical analysis of the whole data for all seven analytes revealed that of 1271 adult reference intervals 40 (3.1 %) contained at least one limit that was a statistical outlier. - For some of the analytes (magnesium, TSH and APTT) some observed variation between laboratories could be accounted for by differences in analytical methodology, but it certainly did not account for all of the variation. - Inaccurate reference intervals may be being used to interpret patient test results.
+- Most laboratories (80%) there was "only slight" variation in reference interval limits.
+However, in the remaining 20 % of laboratories, a substantial variation was evident, - Statistical analysis of the whole data set (reference intervals from all laboratories for all seven analytes) revealed that of 1271 adult reference intervals 40 (3.1 %) contained at least one limit that was a statistical outlier. - For some of the analytes (magnesium, TSH and APTT) a certain amount of the observed variation in reference intervals between laboratories could be accounted for by differences in analytical methodology, but it certainly did not account for all of the variation. - Inaccurate reference intervals may be being used to interpret patient test results.